Shading a sphere is one of the most fundamental, useful skills for a representational artist to learn.

 Taste: whether aesthetically you like the smooth finish of the drawing above, or the "grainier" look of the one prior to that

-Skill: the more knowledgeable you are about the subject you are drawing, and the more comfortable you are with drawing technique and your drawing tools - the further you will be able to take your drawing
+Skill: the more knowledgeable you are about the subject you are drawing, and the more comfortable you are with drawing technique and your drawing tools - the further you will be able to take your drawing.
+You can develop your smooth shading skills in Intro to Smooth Shading in Graphite here.

 And patience: this last stage of shading a sphere, the last 10%, can often be the most time consuming!